HouzuoGuo/laitos/doc/[App]-interactive-web-browser-(PhantomJS).md

 8. Continue browsing.

 ## Tips
+- Make the endpoint difficult to guess, this helps to prevent misuse of the service.
 - The instance port number from configuration is only for internal localhost use.
 They do not have to be open on your network firewall.
 - The web service relies on PhantomJS software that has several software dependencies: